Lee R. Anderson Sr.: Philanthropy

 In recent years, Anderson had committed a sizeable amount of his fortune to various charitable causes.
 In 2005, he and his wife, Penny, gave $60 million to the University of St. Thomas in St. Paul - the largest individual donation ever received by a Minnesota college or university at that time.
 The Anderson Athletic and Recreation Complex opened on the St. Thomas campus in 2011.
 In 2023, the couple pledged $75 million for the construction of a multi-use arena on the St. Thomas campus.
 It is the largest single monetary donation ever made to a Minnesota university.
-The Lee and Penny Anderson Arena will be home to the university's men's and women's basketball and hockey teams when it opens in fall 2025.
+The Lee and Penny Anderson Arena, opened in 2025, is home to the university's men's and women's basketball and hockey teams.
 In 2003, the Andersons pledged $6 million for the building of the Anderson Rugby Complex at West Point, which was dedicated in May 2007.
 As frequent contributors to West Point, he and his wife are recognized as the largest donors in the academy's history, in terms of financial support.
 Since 2002, the Andersons have given $6 million to Children's Hospital Boston for research on a rare form of muscular dystrophy, mini-core myopathy, that afflicts one of their grandchildren.